MicrosoftDocs/Viva/WorkplaceAnalytics/Use/faq.md

 #####  Q1.
 Why is my measured population less than the number of employees with assigned licenses?

 A1.
 You might have selected only a subset of your population for data analysis or your admin might have excluded a subset of the population from the organizational data that's uploaded into Workplace Analytics.
-For more details, see [Assign licenses](../setup/assign-licenses-to-population.md) and [Whom to include in the organizational data](../setup/prepare-organizational-data.md#which-employees-to-include).
+For more details, see [Page settings](../use/explore-page-settings), [Office 365 data](office-365-data.md), [Assign licenses](../setup/assign-licenses-to-population.md), and [Whom to include in the organizational data](../setup/prepare-organizational-data.md#which-employees-to-include).

 ##### Q2.
 Why do the totals seem too high for other internal collaborators and external collaborators?